 If you do not agree with the way your benefit is worked out, you can ask for an independent tribunal to review it.
 This is also called an appeal.

 Independent tribunals are managed by the Courts and Tribunals Service.
-For more information please visit the Ministry of Justice on GOV.UK.
+For more information, please visit the Government website.

 - You must ask us to review our decision within one month of the date of the original decision.